0xchase/HACS408E/content/schedule/week-01/lab-2/index.md

 ### Open Source Research

-One of the first things you should do when doing firmware analysis is to see what you can find out about the divice you want to analyze.
+One of the first things you should do when doing firmware analysis is to see what you can find out about the device you want to analyze.
 Depending on what your looking at there may already be tons of information and previous analysis work online.